-Number in the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed, of those in the first column (nearest a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-2,726 55% \$22,972 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+i Provide the number of students in the 2017 undergrad institution as first-time students and received a bachele and June 30, 2017.
+Exclude students who transferred or's degree betwe en July 1, 2016 5,508 5 5 6 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan so average (or mean) amount borrowed.
+NOTE: The "Average per-undergraduate-borrower cumulative principal borrow provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sour numbers, percentages, and averages for each row should be based only on the loan source specified for the particul example, the federal loans average (row b) should only be the cumulative average of federal loans and the private lo e) should only be the cumulative average of private loans.
+5 Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+2,635 48% \$23,237 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-2,673 54% \$20,473 c) Institutional loan programs. d) State loan programs. e) Private alternative loans made by a bank or lender.
-320 6% \$2,857
+2,572 47% \$19,860 c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or lender.
+369 7% \$3,830